crossjam/soco-scribbler/README.md

 - Sonos speakers on your network
 - Last.fm account and API credentials
   - Get your API credentials at: https://www.last.fm/api/account/create
+- Optional but recommended:
+  - Keyring backend for secure credential storage:
+    ```bash
+    pip install keyring keyrings.alt
+    ```
+  - Without a keyring backend, credentials must be stored in environment variables or .env file

 ## Troubleshooting